tableau/webdataconnector/docs/docs/wdc_simulator.md

 ---

 To help you develop and test your web data connectors, you can use the simulator that is included with the Web Data Connector SDK.
-The simulator is an HTML page--`Simulator.html` in the root of the folder where you extracted the Web Data Connector SDK.
 In the simulator, you can load your web data connector page and interact with it the same way that Tableau does.

-The simulator helps you debug web data connectors because it allows you to run connectors in your browser and use the browser's built-in development tools.
-In contrast, when the connector is running on Tableau, Tableau might not expose script errors in the data connector code.
-While you use the simulator, you can use a JavaScript debugger.
+The simulator exists to help you debug web data connectors during developement.
+Since it runs in your favorite web browser, you can use the browser's built-in development tools.
+While you use the simulator, you can use a JavaScript debugger to set breakpoints, view console logs in real time, and view network requests.
 This can be helpful to verify the data that you are getting from the underlying data source before you pass the data on to Tableau.